ypinhsuan/tp/docs/DeveloperGuide.md

    1. Other incorrect find commands to try: `find-attendance c\1 l\1 s\4 w\54`, `find-attendance c\x l\1 s\4 w\54`
       (where x is larger than the size of class list)<br>
       Expected: Attendance not found.
 Error details shown in the status message.

+#### Deleting an attendance

+1. Delete an attendance

+   1. Prerequisites: List all classes and students using the `list` command.
+Uses default tutor's pet data.

+   1. Test case: `delete-attendance c\1 l\1 s\1 w\1`<br>
+      Expected: Attendance deleted.
+Attendance details of the student shown in the status message.

+   1. Test case: `delete-attendance c\1 l\1 s\1 w\3`<br>
+      Expected: No attendance deleted.
+Reason stated in the status message.

+   1. Other incorrect add commands to try: `delete-attendance c\1 l\1 s\1 w\54`, `delete-attendance c\x l\1 s\1 w\1`
+      (where x is larger than the size of class list)<br>
+      Expected: No attendance deleted.
+Error details shown in the status message.

 #### Displaying a student's statistics